Pattern Matching in JavaScript

 I call what I’m about to show you “a poor person’s pattern matching” or “makeshift pattern matching”.
 It’s not quite the real thing, but it does a pretty good job of coming close to it and is plenty useful.

-Before you go further, you should understand switch statements pretty well.
-If you’re not familiar with how they work in JavaScript, I recommend reading the MDN docs on switch.
-With that, let’s get to it.
+statements pretty well.
+If you’re not familiar with how they work in JavaScript, I recommend reading the MDN docs on switch

 What is “pattern matching”?

 I first encountered “pattern matching” when I started to learn ReasonML a few years ago.
 In ReasonML, a strongly typed functional language, you have variants.
-A variant, is one type in a set of types.
-With ReasonML’s switch, when we pass in a value, we can respond differently based on the variant of that value.
-On their home page, they share this example:
+A variant is a union type, but unlike TypeScript, we can have conditional logic based on the type of value passed in, not just the value itself.
+This is a really powerful mechanism for handling conditional functionality in our programs.

 type schoolPerson = Teacher | Director | Student(string);